Moving Docker to it's own Server

 completely optional) in preventing usage of the docker daemon on the dev

-machine is by disabling docker with systemctl disable docker --now
+machine is by disabling docker with systemctl disable docker --now.
+That

 should stop docker and make sure it doesn’t start when rebooting.
 This setup